endlos99/xdt99/doc/MANUAL.md

     $ mame ti99_4a -cart gahello.rpk

 The emulated TI menu screen will show our program as `GAHELLO`.
-We can override that name with the name option `-n`.
+We can override that name with the _name option_ `-n`.

-Again, we recommend using `-c` only for simple cases, and working with GPL byte code otherwise.

-When we create GPL programs for the FinalGROM, we need to make sure to assemble to GPL byte code and to rename the resulting `.gbc` file so that it ends in `G` and has a `.bin` extension.
+When we create GPL programs for the [FinalGROM][6], we need to make sure to assemble to GPL byte code and to rename the resulting `.gbc` file so that it ends in `G` and has a `.bin` extension.
 Otherwise, the FinalGROM will erroneously assume that the file contains TMS9900 machine code.

 ### Working with BASIC Programs